Smart Contracts – Pros and cons for the building relationships

 Smart contracts do not have a Plan B

 Let us recall that smart contracts are typically executed in a decentralized environment, where anyone can become a validator and verify the authenticity of correct smart contract execution and the state of the database.
-Distributed and independent validators supremely minimize the third-party reliance and give confidence concerning unchangeability of what is to be done.
+Distributed and independent validators supremely minimize the third-party reliance and give confidence concerning the unchangeability of what is to be done.
 This is good and bad at the same time:

 - You cannot change a thing once smart contact is put into action.
 That’s why a bug can bring to some very unfortunate consequences.
-Like, for example, loss of $160 million.
+Like, for example, a loss of $160 million.

 Traditional contracts have a Plan B

 Do you remember we spoke about a trusted face of justice?
 The Law Court is our Plan B. We got used to it.
-All of us have Plan Bs: victims who try to win a payout, unemployed trying to increase their income support and even murderers who wish to get away with it.
-In our society, the court is center of decision-making.
+All of us have Plan Bs: victims who try to win a payout, unemployed trying to increase their income support, and even murderers who wish to get away with it.
+In our society, the court is the center of decision-making.
 And, again, it is good and bad at the same time:

 - In any situation, it aims to resolve the problem in favor of the side, which is more right according to the jurisdiction.
 When our relationships are deadlocked, due to any kinds of reasons, the court is probably the only solution approach.